Class number:

 Course Description:

 This survey course in comparative political analysis will examine how state and non-state actors use violence to assert (or challenge) authority, impose order or ignite conflict-or both at the same time.
 The course will focus on how and why violence emerges, examining phenomena such as civil wars, revolutions, contentious politics and criminal governance.
-This course is methodologically focused and is part of the two-course foundational sequence in comparative politics (POLS 257 and POLS 258).
+This course is part of the two-course foundational sequence in comparative politics (POLS 257 and POLS 258).
 Students may choose to take one or both courses in the comparative politics sequence and in whichever order. |